Slashcash/enea/README.md

     `$ pip install conan`

-- The compilation toolchain can be set up using Conan by doing:

-    `$ conan create -pr:h conan_profiles/enea-release-linux-x86_64-11.3.0 -pr:b conan_profiles/enea-host-linux-x86_64-11.3.0 conan_recipes/toolchain-linux-x86_64`

-- The [rocket](https://github.com/tripleslash/rocket) dependency is unavailable on official conan remote, we provide it via a self-written recipe:

-    `$ conan create -pr:h conan_profiles/enea-release-linux-x86_64-11.3.0 -pr:b conan_profiles/enea-host-linux-x86_64-11.3.0 -tf "" conan_recipes/rocket`

-- The [SFML](https://www.sfml-dev.org/) dependency available on Conan remote is incompatible with our toolchain, we build a special version by doing:

-    `$ conan create -pr:h conan_profiles/enea-release-linux-x86_64-11.3.0 -pr:b conan_profiles/enea-host-linux-x86_64-11.3.0 --build missing -o sfml*:network=False -o sfml*:audio=False conan_recipes/sfml`
+- We provide some recipes that are unavailable on official remote, let's add our own remote to the list:

+    `$ conan remote add --index 0 https://conan.geniorio.it`

-- We can now install all the other needed dependencies:
+- We can now install all the needed dependencies:

     `$ conan install -pr:h conan_profiles/enea-release-linux-x86_64-11.3.0 -pr:b conan_profiles/enea-host-linux-x86_64-11.3.0 --build missing -of build .`